 This vegan Pumpkin Curry is inspired by a Burmese recipe, it features the flavours of mint, tamarind and is both quick and easy to cook!

-Inspired by a recipe from a book called Burma by Naomi Duguid it has become a regular feature on our weekly dinner menu.
+Inspired by a recipe from a book called Burma by Naomi Duguid, it has become a regular feature on our weekly dinner menu.

-Or are from south-east Asia and rely on complex pastes like my Thai Prawn curry or Beef Massaman curry.
+Or are from Southeast Asia and rely on complex pastes like my Thai Prawn curry or Beef Massaman curry.

 It is hot and sour with a hint of sweetness, it is also vegan and takes a shade over 30 minutes to cook!

-My British readers will be more than aware of mint sauce but if you are from the US then you may need a hand.
+My British readers will be more than aware of mint sauce, but if you are from the US, then you may need a hand.
+Mint sauce is a mix of mint, vinegar and sugar.

-Originally this recipe calls for a type of acid, some sugar and mint.
-So in reality pretty analogous!
+It is far from being a typical Burmese ingredient!
+Originally, this recipe calls for a type of acid, some sugar and mint.
+So in reality, pretty analogous!

-I have served this pumpkin curry with coconut rice and it is delicious.
+I have served this pumpkin curry with coconut rice, and it is delicious.

-If you wanted to pair it with a salad then this Burmese ginger salad would be ideal!
+If you wanted to pair it with a salad, then this Burmese ginger salad would be ideal!

 Easy Burmese Pumpkin Curry Recipe